gavinlin/sdcamp/BUILD.md

 The solution below is based on [Pro Git][progit]; while it is little updated on format inside.

 ## Making Pdf books ##
-PDF format is used to read/print in nice way like real book, [pandoc][pandoc] good at this and it is used instead to generate latex from markdown, and latex tool `xelatex` (is part of [TexLive][texlive] now) is used to convert pdf from latex.
+PDF format is used to read/print in nice way like real book, [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) is good at this and it is used instead to generate latex from multimarkdown, and latex tool `xelatex` (is part of [TexLive][texlive] now) is used to convert pdf from latex.

 Please check [ctax](http://www.ctan.org/) and [TexLive][texlive] for more background for latex, which is quite complicated and elegant if you have never touched before.